-Calling your Member's office
+Calling Your Congressperson's Office

 Calling your Member's office is particularly useful when you are focusing on an immediate issue that has a tight timeline, such as an upcoming vote or markup.
-You can find your Member's office phone number on their website or by calling the Capitol Switchboard (202-224-3121) and providing the name of your Senator or Representative.
-Ask to speak with the staff member who handles science issues.
+You can find your Member's Washington office phone number on their website or by calling the Capitol Switchboard (202-224-3121) and providing the name of your Senator or Representative.
+Once connected, ask to speak with the staff member who handles science issues.

-Make sure you have thought through what you wish to say before you call the office (see the section above on "Crafting your message").
+Make sure you have thought through what you wish to say before you call the office (see the earlier section on "Crafting Your Message").
 You may want to write out a script or talking points to help organize your thoughts.
 As always, begin by noting that you are a constituent and explain who you are before moving on to your "ask."
 It is very important to be concise, so limit yourself to three or four brief points.
+If you are connected to voicemail, leave your message and contact information in case they would like additional information.
+You usually do not need to speak with anyone directly for your request to be registered with the office.

-If you would like to continue to engage with the staff member you spoke to, you can ask them for their email address so you may follow up.
+PRO TIP: If you would like to continue engaging with the staff member you spoke to, you can ask them for their email address so you may follow up.
+If you forget, COSSA can help you access this information.

-Congress and social media
+Congress and Social Media

-Social media is an increasingly important way for constituents to voice their opinions to their representatives in Congress.
+Social media has become an important way for constituents to voice their opinions to their representatives in Congress.
 Every office uses social media differently, but nearly every Member of Congress has a Twitter and Facebook account.
 Some Members use these accounts personally, and some accounts are maintained by staff.
-Most offices monitor social media "chatter" about their Members to get a sense of where public opinion stands.
+Most offices monitor social media chatter about their Members to get a sense of where public opinion stands.